 IBM Thomas J. Watson Research Center

-MARK E. DEAN (NAE) is the Vice President WW Strategy and Operations at the IBM Thomas J. Watson Research Center and is presently on assignment overseas focused on the development of skills and research activities specific to the Middle East and Africa.
+MARK E. DEAN (NAE) is the Fisher Distinguished Professor in the Department of Electrical Engineering and Computer Science at the University of Tennessee, Knoxville.
+He previously served as the vice president world-wide strategy and operations at the IBM Thomas J. Watson Research Center and had been on assignment overseas focused on the development of skills and research activities specific to the Middle East and Africa.
 He led a team that developed the interior architecture (ISA systems bus) that enables multiple devices, such as modems and printers, to be connected to personal computers.
 He managed the design team responsible for creating the first 1-gigahertz processor chip, which became the basis for processors used in the top three game consoles.
-He also managed the early R&D team responsible for IBM’s family of supercomputers, BlueGene.
+He also managed the early R&D team responsible for IBM’s family of supercomputers.
 He holds 39 patents, three of which are part of IBM's original nine PC patents.

 Dr. Verlin B. Hinsz

 North Dakota State University